-As he sang of Balder beautiful,Whom the heavens could notsave,Till the world was like a sea of tearsAnd every soul awave.
+As he sang of Balder beautiful, Whom the heavens could not save, Till the world was like a sea of tears And every soul a wave.

-"There is always a thing forgottenWhen all the world goes well;A thing forgotten, as long ago,When the gods forgot the mistletoe,And soundless as an arrow of snowThe arrow of anguish fell.
+"There is always a thing forgotten When all the world goes well; A thing forgotten, as long ago, When the gods forgot the mistletoe, And soundless as an arrow of snow The arrow of anguish fell.

-"The thing on the blind side of the heart,

-the door,On the wrong side of
+"The thing on the blind side of the heart, On the wrong side of the door, The green plant groweth, menacing the spring; There is always a forgotten thing, Secure."

-Almighty lovers in

-And love is notthe spring;There is always a forgotten thing,

-secure."On the wrong side of

-Almighty lovers in

-And love is not
+On the wrong side of Almighty lovers in And love is not